triploit/secundo-pm/README.md

 ```

 `dep` means "dependency".
 Like down below, the rule is: `dep [user] [project] [version]`. .
-Is the program aml not installed, SecPM will install it.
-When you have more than one dependencies, you can write this:
+If the program aml is not installed, SecPM will install it.
+If you have more than one dependency, you can write this:

 ```
 dep user project1 0.1.2.0